High energy, good spirits, and a team ready to be put to work.

 That enthusiasm fueled a fast-paced shift of box packing, reflecting the team’s strong commitment to giving back.

-Enterprise employees have logged more than 1,200 volunteer hours at CAFB, showing up again and again to lend their time and hands-on support.
+Enterprise Mobility team members have logged more than 1,200 volunteer hours at CAFB, showing up again and again to lend their time and hands-on support.
 But their impact doesn’t stop there.
-Since 2016, Enterprise Mobility’s Fill Your Tank initiative has contributed over $1.5 million to support our work.
+Since 2016, Enterprise Mobility’s Fill Your Tank® program has contributed over $1.5 million in grant funding to CAFB in addition to their volunteer support

 “We see the community every day through our work, but volunteering gives us the chance to give back in a direct and impactful way,” Jennifer says.
 Volunteering supports the company’s Founding Value of “strengthening our communities, one neighborhood at a time.”